 - 1. Type your user ID and press Enter. - 2.
 Type your password and press Enter.
-The main menu window opens based on your access level or privilege.
+The main menu window opens according to your access level or privilege.

-After you log on to the GbE switch module, you can perform the tasks that are described in the Alteon OS 20.x Application Guide and other related documentation.
+After you log on to the GbE switch module, you can perform the tasks that are described in the Alteon OS 21.x Application Guide and other related documentation.